ISSuh/gen-go-proxy/example/transaction/README.md

 # transaction example

-This example guides you on how to generate and use proxy code and transaction middleware with simple-gen-proxy.
+This example guides you on how to generate and use proxy code and transaction middleware with gen-go-proxy.

 ## Usage